 Four: Add a drizzle of olive oil and sprinkle the chopped parsley and chives on top, then serve.

-To make this recipe from scratch with dried butter beans:
+To make this recipe with dried butter beans:

 - Buy dry white beans and soak in water overnight.